ZILVERAI/zynapse/docs/SERVER_IMPLEMENTATION.md

       // Additional cleanup could be performed here
       // For example: logging, metrics updates, etc.
     });

-  })
+    // SUBSCRIPTION methods MUST return undefined (do not return any value)
+    // No explicit return statement is needed as JavaScript functions implicitly return undefined })
   // Implement other procedures as defined in schema...
   .build();